Gaurang105/Billing-System-BackEnd/README.md

 MY_DB_URL = "mongodb+srv://gujratigaurang:Shanu105@cluster0.1z0q8wj.mongodb.net/?retryWrites=true&w=majority"
 MY_SECRET_KEY = "bcbskjcdkjdnlanslcnksjddbckbcckj"
 ```
+*NOTE: There's a very slim chance of MongoDB cloud not getting connected because of IP access issue.
+If that happens then just setup the mongodb locally, get the local mongodb url and paste it in the `.env` file.

 2. Once that's done, you will just have to start the server and it will connect to the MongoDB Cloud Database.